PathPlanning/ORCA-algorithm/readme.md

 - `COMMON_SPEED_BUFF_SIZE` — the number of steps that are taken into account to calculate the average speed that is used as a criterion for stopping the execution of an instance.
 - `MISSION_SMALL_SPEED` — the value, when the average speed decreases below which the execution of the instance stops.
 - `SPEED_BUFF_SIZE` — the number of steps that are taken into account to calculate the average speed that is used as a criterion for deadlock detection (for `speed-buffer` trigger).
-- `SMALL_SPEED` — the value, when the average speed decreases below which the agent assume that deadlock is occured (for `speed-buffer` trigger).
+- `SMALL_SPEED` — the value, when the average speed decreases below which the agent assume that deadlock is occurred (for `speed-buffer` trigger).
 - `ECBS_SUBOUT_FACTOR` — Sub-optimal factor for ECBS algorithm.

 In `src/experiments/single_test.cpp` or `src/experiments/series_test.cpp`: